Dušan Lajović: 2012: Davis Cup debut

 In 2012, he began working with a new coach, Boris Bošnjaković, played in the Davis Cup for the first time, reached the finals of 2012 Orbetello Challenger and won the 2012 Samarkand Challenger.

 2013: Davis Cup finalist

-Replacing an injured Janko Tipsarevic, he played two live rubbers in the 2013 Davis Cup final, including the deciding rubber against Radek Stepanek of the Czech Republic.
-He was defeated comfortably in both but was praised by team-mate Novak Djokovic for how he coped with the big occasion.
+Replacing an injured Janko Tipsarević, he played two live rubbers in the 2013 Davis Cup final, including the deciding rubber against Radek Štěpánek of the Czech Republic.
+He was defeated comfortably in both but was praised by teammate Novak Djokovic for how he coped with the big occasion.

 2014: Major debut at Australian Open, French Open fourth round

 His first appearance in the main draw of a grand slam was at Australian Open and he reached second round where he lost to Kei Nishikori.
 He bettered this at the French Open by reaching the fourth round where he was beaten in straight sets by then-world number one and eventual champion Rafael Nadal.